(30 ILCS 575/5)

 The Director of each State agency and the chief executive officer of

-each State university shall appoint a liaison to the Council.
+each public institutions of higher education shall appoint a liaison to the Council.
 The liaison

 shall be responsible for submitting to the Council any reports and